Divya-Sabade/app-dev-os/README.md

 # app-dev-os

-A reusable, stage-gated Claude Code workflow for turning a product idea into a production-ready app — PRD to engineering docs to specs to security to a scaffolded app.
+A reusable, stage-gated Claude Code workflow for turning a product idea into a production-ready app: PRD to engineering docs to specs to security to a scaffolded app.
 No stage begins until the previous one is approved, and no code is written before specs exist.

 ---